-Fredrick Douglas “Fritz” Pollard, born in 1894, was raised in Chicago, Illinois.
-In high school he was an all-around athlete excelling as a running back, a three-time Cook County track champion, and a talented baseball player.
+Fredrick Douglass “Fritz” Pollard, born in 1894, was raised in Chicago, Illinois.
+In high school he was an all-around athlete, excelling as a running back, a three-time Cook County track champion, and a talented baseball player.
 Upon graduation, for a short time, he played football for Harvard, Northwestern, and Dartmouth before receiving a scholarship from the Rockefeller family to play for Brown University in 1915.

 As a professional player, Pollard immediately earned a place in pro football history as one of only two African Americans in the new league.
 Football experts indicate that Pollard was the most feared running back in the game.
 Fritz Pollard led Akron to a championship in 1920.
-One year later he became the first African American head coach in NFL history.
-He coached Akron until 1926, and went on to coach Indiana and Milwaukee, Wisconsin, both NFL teams.
+One year later, he became the first African American head coach in NFL history.
+He coached Akron until 1926 and went on to coach for NFL teams in Indiana and Milwaukee, Wisconsin.

-In 1937 Fritz Pollard retired from pro football and pursued a career in business.
-Pollard died in 1986.
+In 1937, Fritz Pollard retired from pro football and pursued a career in business.
+Pollard, a member of Alpha Phi Alpha Fraternity, died in 1986.
 Three years later, the National Football League hired its second black head coach, Arthur “Art” Shell of the Oakland (California) Raiders.